 Every per-package decision (Accept / Accept + Adjust / Reject) is POSTed to Metrc before the local inventory write.
 If Metrc rejects the call, the entire local receive aborts.

-The point is that your local inventory state can never get ahead of the state-of-record.
+The point is that your local inventory state should not get ahead of the state-of-record.
 If Metrc says no — invalid package, wrong receiver license, manifest already closed — the receive fails fast and nothing commits locally.
 The buyer sees the actual Metrc error message in the dialog and can resolve it before retrying.

 The alternative — commit locally first, then file with Metrc, then reconcile drift weekly — is the failure mode the bulletin was written to prevent.
 Software should make that wrong path unavailable, not optional.